XEPCOH-HACKERS/liveworksheets-solver/README_EN.md

 Who needs this?
 Just take it and use it!

-Seriously, take it, write something useful, create a pool-request, and I'll take a look.
+Seriously, take it, write something useful, create a pull request, and I'll take a look.

 Before you commit something, run these commands: